brilliant927/brilliant927/README.md

 ### Glad to see you here!
 Hello everybody.
 Thanks for visiting.

-Passionate ✨Full Stack & Blockchain✨ Developer offering 5+ years of relevant experience in Blockchain.
+Passionate ✨Full Stack & Blockchain✨ Developer offering 5+ years of relevant experiences.

 I have experience developing DeFi, DEX, DApp, Trading Bot, Token, autonomous systems and artificial intelligence.